What is the abstract of a paper?

 Definition of an abstract

-An abstract is a summary of the main contents of a paper.
-This part is the first glimpse of information a person gets before reading the whole paper.
-An abstract can influence the popularity of a paper, as a well-written one will attract readers, and a poorly-written one will drive them away.
+An abstract provides an overview of a paper’s main arguments and conclusions.
+They provide the reader with a first glimpse at the paper’s contents.
+An abstract can influence the popularity of a paper: a well-written one will attract readers, while a poorly-written one may drive them away.

-Function of an abstract
+The function of an abstract

 The purpose of an abstract is to provide a concise description of the basic points of the paper.
 Researchers, academics, and general readers focus on reading abstracts before reading the rest of the paper.
 This way, they know what to expect in the following pages.
-By reading an abstract, people decide if the paper’s information is useful for their own research or not.
-In sum, this section strains readers.
-Therefore, it is imperative to include all relevant aspects of the paper in the abstract.

 Abstract style

 The exact format of an abstract depends on the citation style you implement.
-Whether its a known style (like APA, IEEE, etc.) or a journal's style, each format has its own guidelines, so make sure to know which style you are using before writing your abstract.
+Whether it’s a known style (like APA, IEEE, etc.) or a journal's style, each format has its own guidelines, so make sure to know which style you are using before writing your abstract.

 APA is one of the most commonly used styles to format an abstract.
 Therefore, we created a guide with exact instructions on how to write an abstract in APA style, and a template to download: